-Whether you walk, hike, bike or ride up, there’s no question Mount Fløyen is one of the crown jewels of Bergen, Norway.
-Soaring nearly 400 metres above sea level, the mountain—one of the seven peaks surrounding the city—rewards those who make the trip all the way to the top with memorable views of Bergen sprawled out below.
-From the boat-filled harbour and historic Bryggen through the busy city centre and out to the North Sea which winds through the fjords, there’s no better place to soak in the scenery.
-As a bonus, there are even trolls—but we’ll get to that later.
+Whether you walk, hike, bike or ride up, exploring Mount Fløyen is one of the best things to do in Bergen, Norway.
+Soaring nearly 400 metres above sea level, the mountain—one of the seven peaks surrounding the city—rewards those who make the trip to the top with memorable views of Bergen sprawled out below.
+Enjoy a birds-eye perspective of the boat-filled harbour, historic Bryggen, and out to the North Sea which winds through the fjords.
+Oh, and there are even trolls.

 While the Fløibanen is a novel way to get up the mountain, nothing beats a good old fashioned hike up, especially since that’s what Norway is famous for!
 The entire pathway winding from the city up to the top takes one hour to climb and only about 30 minutes on the way down, making it a manageable excursion even for those who are only in Bergen for the day (read: cruise ship passengers).
 Best of all, there are fantastic lookout points all the way up, allowing for plenty of photo stops and opportunities to catch your breath.

 One of the first viewpoints is about five minutes into the Mt Floyen hike, in front of the old fire hall.
 Since the first leg of the hike twists through a neighbourhood, you’ll get a glimpse of how Bergen’s residents live, while admiring their perfectly-kept houses, million-dollar views and some rather unique landscaping.

 The pathway may be steep, but it’s so well-marked and maintained that even families pushing tots in strollers can easily manage.
 Chances are you’ll also spot some incredibly fit Norwegians running all the way up, which is no easy feat!